Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + H. Notify the Standards Board of all financial delinquency.

-+ I. Generate and maintain financial records to present to the Chapter To ensure financial security.
++ I. Generate and maintain financial records to present to the Chapter to ensure financial security.

 + J. Attend bi-weekly meetings with the Chapter Advisor.